agrc/gis.utah.gov/_posts/2021-01-08-utah-sgid-statewide-roads-data-layer-updates-01082021.md

 #### Bike Data Updates

 - This month's update also includes significant statewide improvements in the SGID roads' bike lane data.
 This data can be found in the BIKE_L and BIKE_R fields.
-Read more about this [collaborative effort]({% link _posts/2021-01-08-statewide-bike-data.md %}) and how you can also play a role.
+Read more about this [collaborative effort]({% link _posts/2021-01-08-statewide-bike-data.md %}) and how you can play an active role.

 #### UDOT Route System